csebooks/operating-systems/content.en/overview/_index.md

 #### Communication

 There are two common models of interprocess communication: the message- passingmodel and the shared-memorymodel.
-In the **message-passing model**, the communicating processes exchange messages with one another to trans-
+In the **message-passing model**, the communicating processes exchange messages with one another to transfer information.

-fer information.
 Messages can be exchanged between the processes either directly or indirectly through a common mailbox.
 Before communication can take place, a connection must be opened.
 The name of the other communica- tor must be known, be it another process on the same system or a process on another computer connected by a communications network.
 Each computer in a network has a **host name** by which it is commonly known.
 A host also has a network identifier, such as an IP address.
 Similarly, each process has a **process name**, and this name is translated into an identifier by which the operating system can refer to the process.
 The get hostid() and get processid() system calls do this translation.
 The identifiers are then passed to the general- purpose open() and close() calls provided by the file system or to specific open connection() and close connection() system calls, depending on the system’s model of communication.
 The recipient process usually must give its permission for communication to take placewith an accept connection() call.
 Most processes that will be receiving connections are special-purpose **dae- mons**, which are system programs provided for that purpose.
 They execute a wait for connection() call and are awakened when a connection is made.
 The source of the communication, known as the **client**, and the receiving dae- mon, known as a **server**, then exchange messages by using read message() and write message() system calls.
 The close connection() call terminates the communication.

 In the **shared-memory model**, processes use shared memory create() and shared memory attach() system calls to create and gain access to regions of memory owned by other processes.
 Recall that, normally, the operating system tries to prevent one process from accessing another process’s memory.
 Shared memory requires that two or more processes agree to remove this restriction.
 They can then exchange information by reading and writing data in the shared areas.
 The form of the data is determined by the processes and is not under the operating system’s control.
 The processes are also responsible for ensuring that they are notwriting to the same location simultaneously.
 Such mechanisms are discussed in Chapter 6.
 In Chapter 4, we look at a variation of the process scheme—threads—in which some memory is shared by default.